vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 title = "4 The Soma Cups"

 +++
-## 12
-### a

-## 13
-### a
-The head of the sky, the messenger of earth,
-Vaiśvanara, born for holy order, Agni,
-The sage, the king, the guest of men,
-The gods have produced as a cup for their mouths.
-### b
-Thou art taken with a support; to Agni Vaiśvanara thee!
-Thou art
-secure, of secure foundation, most secure of the secure, with securest
-foundation of those which are secure.
-This is thy birthplace; to Agni
-Vaiśvanara thee!

 ### a
 Thou art Madhu and Madhava; thou art Çukra and Çuci; thou art Nabha and Nabbasya; thou art Isa and Urja; thou art Saha and Sahasya; thou art Tapa and Tapasya.